Top 12 Difference between Private and Public Administration & Similarities

 7. Reporting etc.

 In short, public administration is the non-political public bureaucracy that operates within a legal framework.
 It deals with the objectives of the government, public interest, and laws.
 All the government branches, i.e., legislative, judicial, and executive, as well as their relationship with each other, are covered in the public administration.
-It works on the principles of external financial control, uniformity, and service-oriented.
+It works on the principles of external financial control, uniformity, and service orientation.

 Link: Difference between Development Administration and Traditional Public Administration